aws-samples/aws-appsync-calorie-tracker-workshop/1_AWS_Cloud9/README.md

     	![Cloud9 Env](../images/image-c9-role.png)

-9. Go to the Cloud9 console and within the terminal windows type the following S3 list command to view the S3 buckets in your region
+9. Go to the Cloud9 console and within the terminal windows type the following S3 list command to view the S3 buckets in your region.
+If you are able to see the list of S3 buckets, it means your Cloud9 envrionment has been successfully setup with right permission required for this workshop.
 	```
 	aws s3 ls --region eu-west-1
 	```